namhng/SC25--iot-project/README.md

 ### Update microcontroller firmware
 Download the most recent firmware [here](https://micropython.org/download/RPI_PICO_W/).
 Before plugging the board into USB hold down the BOOTSEL button.
 This will make the Pico act like a storage device similar to a USB.
 Navigate to it, open it, and drop the firmware into the "folder".
 The board will automatically disconnect and if it does so will be ready to use afterwards.

+### Upload Code to Pico
+Plug a USB into your laptop and the microcontroller and it should be visible in the Pymakr expansion tab under the Devices tab.
+Connect it by hovering over it and clicking the lightning bolt symbol.
+From there you have two choices, either you manually upload the project code or you can toggle the development mode on which automatically uploads to the Pico whenever a change is saved in the code file.

 ## Putting Everything Together